-The relationship between waist to stature ratio & physical fitness index in adult males
+Aim: The present study was conducted to study the relationship between waist to stature ratio with physical fitness in adult males.